 Preemie moms: Brace yourself for a chorus of “she’s so tiny!” and “She’s like a little doll!”
 The latter made me feel like screaming, “I gave birth to a person, not a toy!”
 (I somehow resisted).

 While a 6-week-old baby who is 5 pounds, 5 ounces may seem miniature to others, I could vividly remember when she was first put on my chest at a mere 3 pounds 8 ounces.
 Just take a deep breath and remind yourself that most preemies catch up all their developmental markers by the age of 2.
 Also, don’t be offended if people seem reluctant to hold what they think is a tiny baby because they see them as delicate or fragile.
-You know how robust your child had to be to make it this far.
+You know firsthand how robust your child had to be to make it this far, but they don’t.